timeplus-io/docs/docs/datapm.md

 Type the file path for the local file (e.g. CSV, or a zip).
 You may also drag the file to the terminal window.

-Datapm will load the content from local file system or remote system and ask you whether to change the column names or remove some columns.
+Datapm will load the content from a local file system or remote system and ask you whether to change the column names or remove some columns.

 #### Send data to Timeplus
 Once you have configured the data source, choose a sink: